churchill-briana/MSDA/The Data Analytics Journey /README.md

 ## Assessment

-This course was the only one to require an Objective Assessment, which was taken and passed with a score of 92%.
+This course was the only one to require an Objective Assessment, so there are no files associated.